Barnes & Noble Nook 1st Edition: Features

 The original Nook provides a black-and-white electronic ink (e ink) display for viewing digital content with most navigation and additional content provided through a color touchscreen.
 Pages are turned using arrow buttons on each side of the Nook or by making swipe gesture on touch screen.
-The original Nook connects to Barnes and Noble's digital store through a free connection to AT&T's 3G network or through available Wi-Fi connections.
+The original Nook connects to Barnes & Noble's digital store through a free connection to AT&T's 3G network or through available Wi-Fi connections.
 Users can read books without a wireless connection; disconnecting the wireless connection can extend the battery's charge to up to ten days.

 The device has a MicroSD expansion slot for extra storage and a user-replaceable rechargeable battery.
 The battery can be charged through either an AC adapter or a micro-USB 2.0 cable, both included with new Nooks.
 The device also includes a web browser, a built-in dictionary, Chess and Sudoku, an audio player, speakers, and a 3.5 mm headphone jack.

 Supported ebook file-formats with DRM include: